-If you are heading to Amboy Crater then you should stop at Amboy as well.
-There are a lot of historic Route 66 sites to see there such as the famous motel and the cafe.
+If you are heading to Amboy Crater, then you should stop at Amboy as well.
+There are a lot of historic Route 66 sights to see there, such as the famous motel and the cafe.

-A good place to check out before the trail is the overlook that is on the left side of the parking lot.
-This area provides a great view of the crater and volcanic fields and it is a good point of reference when you are up at the top of the crater.
+An excellent place to check out before the trail is the overlook that is on the left side of the parking lot.
+This area provides a great view of the crater and volcanic fields, and it is a good point of reference when you are up at the top of the crater.

-The trail itself is about 1.1 miles from the parking lot to the base of the crater.
-During that time you will be going over uneven rock for pretty much the entire hike.
+The trail is about 1.1 miles from the parking lot to the base of the crater.
+During that time, you will be going over the uneven rock for pretty much the entire hike.

-The trail goes up and down and through sand and lava fields as you approach and each step gives you a different and unique view of the area and the crater.
+The trail goes up and down and through sand and lava fields as you approach.

-Pay attention to the ground while walking as you can often see small lizards and unique bugs walking the harsh ground.
-In the spring it is also not strange to see a few wildflowers.
+Pay attention to the ground while walking as you can often see small lizards and bugs walking the harsh terrain.
+In the spring, it is also not strange to see a few wildflowers.

-As you approach the crater it gets less daunting as it appears much smaller up close then it does far away.
-There are a couple scattered places to sit and relax but there is literally no shade on the whole trail so do not do it in the summer time.
+As you approach the crater, it gets less daunting as it appears much smaller up close then it does far away.
+There are a couple of scattered places to sit and relax, but there is no shade on the whole trail, so do not go in the summertime.

-The trail proceeds around the back right of the crater and that is where it starts to head up, up until this point it has been flat.
+The trail proceeds around the back right of the crater, and this is where it starts to head up; up until this point, it has been flat.

-The uphill is steep and uneven but the first part is relatively short.
-When you get to the top of this you will be inside the crater and can pick any of the 4 trails to get out the top.
+The uphill is steep and uneven, but the first part is relatively short.
+When you get to the top of this, you will be inside the crater and can pick any of the four trails to get out the top.

-We proceeded up the left trail which was very steep but quick and got out the rim.
-The view from here is awe-inspiring. it is so massive and vast as there is literally nothing around you for miles.
+We proceeded up the left trail, which was very steep but quick and got out on the rim.
+The view from here is awe-inspiring.
+It is so massive and vast as there is nothing around you for miles.

-From here you can elect to walk back if you want or you can walk along the rim of the crater (about .3 miles) like we did.
+From here, you can elect to walk back if you want, or you can walk along the rim of the crater (about .3 miles) as we did.